-The competency-based nature of the curriculum allows students with previous educational studies or training experience to be evaluated for advanced standing.
-Students who believe they are eligible for such consideration are required to meet with their advisor to discuss eligibility for evaluation and possible advanced standing.
+The competency-based nature of the curriculum allows students with previous educational studies, training, or experience to be evaluated for advanced standing.
+Students who believe they are eligible for such consideration are required to meet with the program head to discuss eligibility for evaluation and possible advanced standing.

 The purpose of the associate of applied science (AAS) degree curriculum is to prepare students for immediate employment upon graduation.
-Four-year college and university transfer opportunities for associate of applied science degrees, if existing, are usually very specific in nature.
-Students may, however, substitute some courses in the AAS degree curriculum with courses that generally transfer to senior institutions.
-Students should consult their advisor at the earliest possible date for further guidance and are advised to get assurances in writing in advance from the institution to which they wish to transfer.
+Four-year college and university transfer opportunities for AAS degrees, if existing, are usually very specific in nature.
+Students may however, substitute some courses in the AAS degree curriculum with courses that generally transfer to senior institutions.
+Students should consult the program head at the earliest possible date for further guidance and are advised to get assurances in writing in advance from the institution to which they wish to transfer.

-ACCREDITATION: The Culinary Arts Associate of Applied Science degree is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
-Students who graduate from our Culinary Arts Associate of Applied Science degree in Culinary Arts and are American Culinary Federation (ACF) members at the time of graduation are eligible for free ACF certification as a Certified Culinarian® (CC®).
-Students who are not ACF members may still earn their Certified Culinarian® (CC®) credential for a fee set by the ACFEFAC.
+ACCREDITATION: The Culinary Arts Associate of Applied Science is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
+Students who graduate from our Culinary Arts Associate of Applied Science in Culinary Arts and are American Culinary Federation (ACF) members at the time of graduation are eligible for free ACF certification as a Certified Culinarian.
+Students who are not ACF members may still earn their Certified Culinarian credential for a fee set by the ACFEFAC.
 Graduates who use this benefit have an advantage when seeking employment, because certification is representative of having the knowledge and skills to be successful.